OllegK/rotob/README.md

 # 0.2.1.3
 1. First version of moveable stop loss order
 # 0.2.1.4
-1. Mongo client
+1. Using mongo client for saving the state
 # 0.2.1.5
 1. Small correction in algorithm: moving conditions are checked even in case of sell signal (when not sold).
+2. Small bugfixing and adjustments for deployment to Heroku.
 # Roadmap
 ## TODO
 PREPARATION FOR DEPLOYMENT